shuyao95/shuyao95.github.io/index.md

 <h2 class="archive__title">{{ "Awards" }}</h2>

-- 2nd prize of the 5th AutoML Challenge (AutoML for Temporal Relational Data) in the KDD Cup 2019 provided by 4Paradigm, ChaLearn and Microsoft. ([our solution](https://github.com/shuyao95/kddcup2019-automl.git), [the news](https://www.4paradigm.com/competition/kddcup2019).
+- 2nd prize of the 5th AutoML Challenge (AutoML for Temporal Relational Data) in the KDD Cup 2019 provided by 4Paradigm, ChaLearn and Microsoft, June 2019 ([our solution](https://github.com/shuyao95/kddcup2019-automl.git), [the news](https://www.4paradigm.com/competition/kddcup2019).
+- Honor of Outstanding Student, 2015
+- 2nd prize for The Chinese Mathematics Competitions (Non-professional), 2013